-Home & Garden Home Barnes & Noble Want to Buy Your Books By Warren McLaren Writer La Trobe University University of Technology-Sydney Warren McLaren was one of the earliest writers for TreeHugger, where he covered a wide range of topics, including eco-design, retail and outdoor education. our editorial process Warren McLaren Updated October 11, 2018 Migrated Image Share Twitter Pinterest Email Home Thrift & Minimalism Pest Control Natural Cleaning DIY Family Green Living Sustainable Eating No doubt this is nothing new, but having missed it, thought one or two others might’ve too.
+Home & Garden Home Barnes & Noble Will Buy Your Used Books The bookseller becomes book buyer when it comes to used textbooks.
+By Warren McLaren Warren McLaren Writer La Trobe University University of Technology-Sydney Warren McLaren was one of the earliest writers for TreeHugger, where he covered a wide range of topics, including eco-design, retail and outdoor education.
+Learn about our editorial process Updated August 17, 2022 Share Twitter Pinterest Email Jorg Greuel / Getty Images Home Thrift & Minimalism Pest Control Natural Cleaning DIY Family Green Living Sustainable Eating Some people love to keep old textbooks; others not so much.
+For the latter group, Barnes & Noble will buy used textbooks, freeing up some bookshelf room and adding a few dollars to the pocket.
 Like the story about eBay buying back electronics, this is much the same process.
-Tell Barnes & Noble online the ISBN of your book and they’ll tell you the price they’ll pay and should you agree to the value you’ll be sent some post-free mailing labels.
-The prices are however not much more than you’d get at your own garage or yard sale (like $2 for Jared Diamond's seminal Guns, Germs and Steel, or $1.75 for the equally classic, though decidedly less scholarly, Dr. Seuss’s Oh, the Places You'll Go!).
+Tell Barnes & Noble online the ISBN of your book and they’ll tell you the price they’ll pay; should you agree to the value you’ll be sent some post-free mailing labels.
 They’ll only take books in good condition.
-“That means no mildew stains, missing pages, or lots of underlined text.
-Books that we determine to be in unsatisfactory condition will be destroyed, and you will not receive payment for that book.“ Mostly B&N; only want current textbooks, as well as recent hardcovers and paperbacks.
-Your collection of Mills and Boons, and Star Trek series are unfortunately not wanted.
-But otherwise it’s encouraging to see there is still a strong demand to keep pre-loved books in circulation. :: Barnes & Noble BuyBack via a TH commenter’s blog.
+That means no mildew stains, missing pages, or lots of underlined text.
+And the potential seller must have at least $10.00 worth of books to sell in order to participate.
+While Barnes & Noble may be one of the better-known companies to do this, they are certainly not the only one.
+Many college bookstores offer buybacks, so be sure to check in with them.
+You can also use a tool like BookFinder or other platform to buy and sell used texbooks.
+Learn more about B&N's book buyback.